opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/records.md

 ## Introduction

-[OGC API - Records](https://records.developer.ogc.org/) is a multi-part draft specification that offers the capability to create, modify, and query metadata on the Web.
-The draft specification enables the discovery of geospatial resources by standardizing the way collections of descriptive information about the resources (metadata) are exposed.
-The draft specification also enables the discovery and sharing of related resources that may be referenced from geospatial resources or their metadata by standardizing the way all kinds of records are exposed and managed.
+[OGC API - Records](https://records.developer.ogc.org/) is a multi-part Standard that offers the capability to create, modify, and query metadata on the Web.
+The Standard enables the discovery of geospatial resources by standardizing the way collections of descriptive information about the resources (metadata) are exposed.
+The Standard also enables the discovery and sharing of related resources that may be referenced from geospatial resources or their metadata by standardizing the way all kinds of records are exposed and managed.
 Part 1 covers read-only access to records and simple query